AleksandrRogachev94/AleksandrRogachev94.github.io/_posts/2017-02-13-sinatra_recruiting_agencies_management.markdown

 Authentication and authorization are made carefully.
 Recruiters can’t do and access anything but creating requests to their agencies.
 Passwords are not stored in db as they are.
 I use `bcrypt` gem.
 It performs cryptographic hash function on passwords and then “salts” the result by adding additional unique for each user random sequence of characters.
 Note that this algorithm is intentionally slow comparing to the usual fast hash functions such as SHA.
 It prevents the app from being easily hacked.

- In order to make simple but pretty looking interface I made simple CSS file in `public` directory and user bootstrap.
+ In order to make simple but pretty looking interface I made simple CSS file in `public` directory and used bootstrap.
 Now its interface looks like shown in Fig. 2.

 ![]( http://imgh.us/post5_program.png)